monsoonmaelstrom/book2/book2.md

 “All the same reasons as before,” he tells me.

 “All the same reasons as before don’t *really* apply, Peter.
-I think she’s pretty much aware of all the secrets you were keeping, which was what she had a problem with.
+I think she’s more or less aware of all the secrets you were keeping, which was what she had a problem with.
 That problem is basically solved now.”

 He says nothing.